philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+4/12/2021 - Updated code on the collector to reduce the number of insert statements.

 2/8/2021 - I updated the Linux code handling events.
 I am still testing this as it may break thresholds that use equals.

 2/4/2021 - I updated a large part of the Linux agent code.
 Functionality should be identical but I changed how parameters are stored and cleaned up the network monitoring logic.